 Tribal Nation Building Leadership Program

-The Tribal Nation Building Leadership Program (TNBL) teaches and mentors students in a cohort-based model to develop leadership skills and knowledge grounded on cultural principles, practices, and values.
-TNBL offers numerous opportunities for student leadership and development at WSU, such as preparation for leadership in student organizations, internships, and community service projects, etc. Participation includes financial assistance, for-credit courses, Native American guest speakers, senior capstone projects, and numerous special opportunities.
+The Tribal Nation Building Leadership Program (TNBL) teaches and mentors students in a cohort-based model to develop leadership skills and knowledge.
+TNBL offers numerous opportunities for student leadership and development at WSU, such as preparation for leadership in student organizations, internships, and community service projects, etc. Participation includes financial assistance, for-credit courses, guest speakers, senior capstone projects, and numerous special opportunities.

-The Tribal Nation Building Program was developed in consultation with and upon the recommendation of the Native American Advisory Board to the President.
+The TNBL was developed in consultation with and upon the recommendation of the Native American Advisory Board to the President.
 The program was implemented fall 2013 and continues to grow and evolve as each year builds upon the prior year.
 Beginning fall 2021, the TNBL Program will be expanded to virtual course options so that students attending Vancouver, Tri-Cities, and Everett campus may enroll if eligible.

-TNBL is based around four key components of Native student development and achievement:
+TNBL is based around four key components of student development and achievement:

 Citizenship